erlancarreira/challenge-project-w3/README.md

 ```
 ```
-Open gitBash or other terminal bash in directory past front_end and digit yarn install to add the node_modules and yarn start to initialize the backend
+Open gitBash or other terminal bash in directory past front_end and digit yarn install to add the node_modules and yarn start to initialize the frontend
 ```

 ## License